Jun-depo/Sharp-ratio/README.md

 # Sharp Ration Correlation study

-The project tries to address whether Sharp-ratio derived from given stocks of one year can be used to predict stock sharp-rate of the next year .
+The project tries to address whether Sharp ratio derived from given stocks of one year can be used to predict stock sharp ratio of the next year .

 Sharpe ratio = (Mean portfolio return − Risk-free rate)/Standard deviation of portfolio return.
 Risk-free rate equals to 1-year treasury rate of the year.